Privacy Policy

 The Law Firm processes personal data in accordance with the principles of lawfulness, fairness, transparency, data minimisation, purpose limitation, accuracy, storage limitation, integrity and confidentiality.
 To the extent that communication with the Law Firm relates to the provision of legal assistance, the Law Firm also acts in accordance with legal professional privilege and the rules governing the practice of the legal profession.

-If you use the contact form, send an email or contact us by telephone, the Law Firm may also process your first name and surname, email address, telephone number, the name of the entity you represent, the content of the message and other data voluntarily provided during the contact.
+If you use the contact form, send an e-mail or contact us by telephone, the Law Firm may also process your first name and surname, e- mail address, telephone number, the name of the organisation you represent, the content of the message and any other data voluntarily provided during the contact.

 The personal data of Website users may be processed for the following purposes: